 – Double-check for unusual sender email addresses, dates, or language problems before opening an email.

-– Do not open attachments or click any links from people who don’t know.
+– Do not open attachments or click any links from people you don’t know.

 – Do not respond to suspicious emails.

-Smishing: Cybercriminals also use texting to trick people to download malware, click on malicious links, or disclose sensitive information.
+User beware: Cybercriminals also use texting to trick users into downloading malware, clicking on malicious links, or disclosing sensitive information.

 Practice: Tell tech support you will call them back or ask them to come to your desk.

 User beware: “Your bank” calls you and asks you to call to speak with a representative, or you get a text message alert from the bank with a phone number to call.
 The recorded voice says to enter your social security number or account number to be connected with a representative.

 User beware: A fired employee may have sabotaged or created a vulnerability in a shared app to become active after a set time.

 Practice: Contact security and your supervisor about any unusual behaviors.